- Get your financial house in order before you depart.

 - Understand Medicare and travel insurance options.

-- Know how to find medical care while traveling.
+- Learn how to find medical care while traveling.

 Bill and Carol Beck, now in their late 70s, have traveled the world, but not all their trips abroad have been smooth sailing.
 Last year on a river cruise in France, Bill caught norovirus and was quarantined in his cabin for 4 days.
 Infectious diseases can spread quickly in a ship’s close quarters, and large cruise ships have thousands of passengers to consider.
-"If they had removed us from the ship, we would have been stuck on our own to find a hotel," said Bill, a retired maritime engine business owner from the San Francisco Bay Area.
+"If they had removed us from the ship, we would have been stuck on our own to find a hotel," says Bill.

 The Becks are savvy travelers and have no intention of stopping.
 Carol's travel motto is, "If you don't go, you don't know."
 But she's aware that the unforeseen does happen.
-Taking a voyage on a famous vintage sailing vessel in the Caribbean has always been on Carol's bucket list, so she finally booked it.
-But when she fell and fractured her femur, they had to cancel the entire voyage.
-"The travel company didn't refund our deposit, but they applied it to our next trip," added Carol.
-"This time we've taken precautions of purchasing travel insurance and now we're looking forward to our voyage to Ireland and Scotland."
+Taking a voyage on a vintage sailing vessel in the Caribbean has always been on Carol's bucket list, so she finally booked it.
+But when she fell and fractured her femur, she and Bill had to cancel the entire voyage.
+"The travel company didn't refund our deposit, but they applied it to our next trip," adds Carol.
+"This time we've taken precautions of purchasing travel insurance, and now we're looking forward to our voyage to Ireland and Scotland."